KSTW: Newscasts

 KSTW's news department was shut down on December 4, 1998, as a result of cost-cutting measures mandated by then-parent company Viacom; the move came after the company canceled newscasts on its UPN stations in Tampa–St. Petersburg and Boston.
 News returned to the station in March 2003, as it began to carry a 10 p.m. newscast produced by KIRO-TV under a news share agreement.
 The newscast was dropped on December 19, 2003, but returned on June 28, 2004, before being canceled again, this time permanently, in June 2005; from then on until July 2022, the time slot was filled with syndicated programming.

 After dropping traditional newscasts, KSTW aired two specially focused news programs on Sunday mornings: the business-focused program, South Sound Business Report (produced by Business Examiner and also broadcast by Tacoma PBS member station KBTC-TV), as well as Northwest Indian News (produced by local cable channel KANU TV-99), which focuses on the Native Americans in the Northwest.
 In 2013, KSTW debuted a public affairs program on Sunday mornings called The Impact, produced by Washington state's public affairs channel TVW.
 All of these programs have since gone off the air.

-Local newscasts returned to KSTW after 17 years on July 18, 2022, with the debut of Seattle Now News at 10:00 on CW 11.
-The newscast was produced through CBS News and Stations, and ended on August 31, 2023.
+Local newscasts returned to KSTW after 17 years on July 18, 2022, with the debut of Seattle Now News at 10 on CW11, which was produced by CBS News and Stations.
+The newscast lasted just over a year, ending on August 31, 2023, as the station transitioned to independent status the following day; it was replaced by reruns of The Big Bang Theory and Young Sheldon in its timeslot.